charliedunsford/ULock/README.md

 # ULock

+## Who are we?

+Nothing here yet!

-## Conventional Commits
+## Naming Methods

-ULock utilizes v1.0.0 of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to structure commit messages.
+ULock utilizes v1.0.0 of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to structure commit messages.\
+[BEM](https://getbem.com/) is a naming methodology we use to keep our CSS organized and readable.

 ## Scope & Vocabulary